acdh-oeaw/VELD_spec/README.md

 valid:

-This yaml content is identical to the simple schema above.
+is identical to the simple schema above.

 ```
 root: